 The voice of the people

 In a comment made in Parliament four days after the 1992 referendum on the voting system, acting Prime Minister Don McKinnon called the result ‘probably one of the most momentous this country has ever had.’
 Opposition Labour leader Mike Moore said of the vote, ‘The people didn’t speak on Saturday.
 They screamed.’1

 The 2011 electoral systems referendum

 In November 2011 New Zealand held a consultative referendum that was almost an exact copy of the 1992 referendum.
-Part A of the 2011 referendum asked voters whether or not they wanted to keep New Zealand’s MMP electoral system, and Part B gave them an opportunity to choose one of four possible alternatives to the country’s voting system.
+Part A asked voters whether they wanted to keep New Zealand’s MMP electoral system, while Part B asked them to choose one of four possible alternative voting systems.

 A clear majority (58%) favoured the retention of the country’s current electoral system.
 The 2011 referendum did not, therefore, result in a binding run-off constitutional referendum.
 Around 74% of registered electors voted in the 2011 referendum.

 Compulsory retirement scheme referendum 1997

 In September 1997 a referendum asked electors if they supported a proposed compulsory retirement savings scheme.
 An overwhelming 92% of voters opposed the proposal, with 80% of registered voters taking part.